Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 • Calcium: 11% of the DV

-Feta, like all full-fat dairy, provides conjugated linoleic acid (CLA), which is associated with many benefits, including reduced body fat and improved body composition (11).
+Feta, like all full-fat dairy foods, provides conjugated linoleic acid (CLA), which is associated with many benefits, including reduced body fat and other changes in body composition.

-One study in 54 people with obesity found that taking 3 g of a CLA supplement per day for 3 months decreased body fat mass and body fat percentage, compared to a placebo (12).
+A small 2019 study in 54 people with obesity found that taking 3 g of a CLA supplement per day for 3 months was associated with decreased body fat mass and body fat percentage compared with a placebo.

-Thus, eating CLA-containing foods like feta may help improve body composition.
+Thus, eating CLA-containing foods such as feta may help reduce body fat.

 However, research is limited and has mostly focused on CLA supplements.
 Therefore, more studies on the effects of foods that contain CLA, such as feta, are needed.

-To add feta cheese to your diet, try crumbling it over salads, adding it to eggs, or whipping it into a dip to eat with fresh vegetables.
+To add feta cheese to your diet, you can try crumbling it over salads, adding it to eggs, or whipping it into a dip to eat with fresh vegetables.

 Feta is a Greek cheese that’s higher in salt but lower in calories than other cheeses.
-It also contains CLA, a fatty acid linked to improved body composition.
+It also contains CLA, a fatty acid linked to changes in body composition.

 Cottage cheese is a soft, white cheese made from the loose curds of cow’s milk.
 It’s thought to have originated in the United States.

 Cottage cheese is much higher in protein than other cheeses.
-A 1/2-cup (110-g) serving of low fat cottage cheese provides (13):
+One ounce (28 g) of low fat cottage cheese provides:

-Since cottage cheese is high in protein but low in calories, it is often recommended for weight loss.
+Since cottage cheese is high in protein and low in calories, it is often recommended for weight loss.

-Several studies indicate that eating high protein foods like cottage cheese can increase feelings of fullness and help decrease overall calorie intake, which in turn may lead to weight loss (14).
+Several studies indicate that eating high protein foods such as cottage cheese can increase feelings of fullness and help decrease overall calorie intake, which in turn may lead to weight loss.

-A study in 30 adults found that cottage cheese was just as filling as an omelet with a similar nutrient composition (15).
+In a small 2015 study in 30 adults, researchers found that cottage cheese was just as filling as an omelet with a similar nutritional composition.

 Thus, adding cottage cheese to your diet may help you feel fuller after meals and reduce your calorie intake.

-It tastes great spread on toast, blended into smoothies, added to scrambled eggs, or used as the base for dips.
+It tastes great spread on toast, blended into smoothies, added to scrambled eggs, or used as a base for dips.

 Cottage cheese is a fresh, clumpy cheese that’s loaded with protein.
 Adding cottage cheese to your diet can help keep you full and may support weight management.